Restrictive Procedures Plan

 How the school will implement a range of positive behavior strategies and provide links to mental health services.

 All staff have access to a local mental health resource guide for anyone in need of Mental Health Services.
-The following link is a guide to receive mental health services: [LINK]

 Any staff who may use restrictive procedures are trained annually, based on the twelve skills below and knowledge areas directed by the state of Minnesota.